maxorenjoysnekos/official-skid-list/README.md

 > **CrystalinQQ**
 - Clown Reason: Got himself banned from r/minecraftclients (exposing pics of an underage femboy) and he got exposed for dating a femboy, L

+> **Orange / Orangified**
+- Clown Reason: The worlds biggest retard, still has something against me, tried to get PrinceKin to "crack" my free clients while ruining both of their reputations.
+Down Syndrome shown at early encounters with him, simps for rektsky (LOL DEAD CLIENT) Still hates me for banning and removing his beta tester role in Xatz client discord, a certified No Name who is looking for clout, rn he is forking this and trying to act like he is all so smart and he finally got back at Napoleon!1!2!!2!1.
+Tl;Dr: no name with autism because his parents drunk a shit ton of alcohol (moment)
 # Credits & Cool Ppl (Not Skids)
 > **Gowixx**
 - Made the readme.md look more swag